ndricimrr/local-video-photo-compressor/README.md

 It then converts the videos it found to lower file size in place.
 You only drag & drop the folder and the app should recursively convert everything it finds as supported file types for videos.

-At the end instead of 12 GB of cat videos, you end up with 100 MB maybe, sparring quite a lot of space for you.
+At the end instead of 12 GB of cat videos, you end up with 100 MB maybe, sparing quite a lot of space for you.

 You saved your memories and also saved some money, thats the goal.